-Tip: It’s 528 steps up to the Golden Gallery.
-Make sure you’re wearing comfortable shoes because it’s worth the climb to enjoy the view from the top.
+Quick Tip: It’s 528 steps up to the Golden Gallery.
+Make sure you’re wearing comfortable shoes because it’s worth the climb to see the incredible view at the top.

 Why visit?
 This pedestrian footbridge is one of the coolest bridges in the city.
 It was also featured in the Harry Potter movies.

 Quick Tip: Take photos on the bridge with St. Paul’s in the background for an interesting perspective.
 The bridge is worth a visit both during the day and at night.